New to TU? Check out our Student Technology Orientation

 An additional switch may be connected to the existing switch mounted to your wall in order to increase the number of available ports; however, it is a good idea to use the same type of switch.
 The university will provide the additional switch in these cases.
 Direct your request to OTS Student Computing Services.

 You bet they will.
 We strongly discourage the use of peer-to-peer file sharing programs.
-They represent the surest way to admit viruses, spyware and adware to your computer; and, you do not want to go there.
+They can introduce viruses, spyware and adware to your computer.
 Towson University is required to act on any copyright violations brought to our attention.

 Not per se.
 As you might expect, OTS keeps an eye out for conditions that typically indicate malware attacks or illegal access.
 When such conditions arise, we do take a closer look in an effort to understand the causes and protect other users on the ResNet.
 If we identify a particular computer or floor as the source of a problem, we will block the device and attempt to contact affected users with advice on resolving the problem.
 Occasionally, OTS receives notification from official sources concerning illegal downloading and sharing of copyrighted media files.
 In such cases, we are required to take steps to identify the users involved and prevent further infringement.

 The University regularly receives official complaints from copyright holders reporting violations of the Digital Millennium Copyright Act.
 In such cases, the University is legally bound to take action against offenders.
 For more information, consult the TU Copyright Awareness page.
-We recommend that anyone receiving a violation notice visit OTS Student Computing Services (Cook 35 or Towson Run 123), with their laptop, so we can assist in verifying that no copyrighted materials are being shared.
+We recommend that anyone receiving a violation notice visit OTS Student Computing Services (Cook 35) with their laptop, so we can assist in verifying that no copyrighted materials are being shared.

-In 2013, Towson University began using OpenDNS services.
-Essentially, OpenDNS checks your URLs against a comprehensive database of known malware, phishing and bot-net domains.
+In 2013, Towson University began using OpenDNS services, which hecks your URLs against a comprehensive database of known malware, phishing and bot-net domains.
 Also, when the University discovers websites that are designed to steal your NetID and password, we use this service to block them.
 If your computer tries to connect to one of these high-risk locations, OpenDNS will notify you.